ampproject/amphtml/contributing/getting-started-e2e.md

 One of the central concepts of Git is the _repository_, where files are stored and kept track of.
 You can browse [the amphtml repository](https://github.com/ampproject/amphtml) using the GitHub web UI.

-The process of getting the amphtml code, making changes, getting your changes reviewed and then having your changes become a part of the AMP Project involves *three* repositories:
+The process of getting the amphtml code, making changes, getting your changes reviewed and then having your changes become a part of AMP involves *three* repositories:

 * The first repository is the **amphtml repository** mentioned above.
 When you want to fix a bug or add a feature to AMP your goal is to get your code to become part of this repository (_merged_ in Git terms).
 The amphtml repository is an example of a *remote* repository because it's stored in a server that your Git client connects to.